dynatrace-ace/bug-busters/docs/2-todoapp-bugs.md

 ![Trace](img/todo-distributed_trace.png)

-Note: You can see the log content on the trace as long as you have log enrichment enabled.
+Note: You can see the log content on the trace if you have log enrichment enabled for that process group.

 ---
 ### Step 2 — Let's debug